inbarp1/PEERfectMAHlariaMAHps/README.md

 -- Buttons implemented to narrow down based on criteria <br>
 -- FINALLY changed the scanner type to match the processing loader <br>
 -- Windows created to represent the Key for each criteria <br>
--- Initial goal of project has been achieved!
+-- Initial goal of project has been achieved! <br>
+-- Added a table that displays the stats for a country when clicked! <br>
+-- Switched algorith to use HashMaps but still very slow.
+Clearing is constant time, though looping through the HashMap is time consuming. <br>